vrockai/pipeline-test/docs/content.md

 ---

-## Using the collaborative cross to identify the role of host genetics in defining the murine gut microbiome.
+## Using the collaborative cross to identify the role of host genetics in defining the murine gut microbiome
- 10.07.2023, _A Nagarajan, K Scoggin, J Gupta, DW Threadgill, HL Andrews-Polymenis_

-_Mice, Humans, Animals, Gastrointestinal Microbiome, RNA, Ribosomal, 16S, Bacteria, Feces, Quantitative Trait Loci_ The human gut microbiota is a complex community comprised of trillions of bacteria and is critical for the digestion and absorption of nutrients.
-Bacterial communities of the intestinal microbiota influence the development of several conditions and diseases.
-We studied the effect of host genetics on gut microbial composition using Collaborative Cross (CC) mice.
-CC mice are a panel of mice that are genetically diverse across strains, but genetically identical within a given strain allowing repetition and deeper analysis than is possible with other collections of genetically diverse mice.

 [Source](https://doi.org/10.1186/s40168-023-01552-8)

-10.1186/s40168-023-01552-8

 ---